Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 It is also where the first renowned Hard Rock Cafe and House of Blues originated.
 As if Tennessee didn’t have enough musical pull, the International Rock-A-Billy Hall of Fame Museum, which gives honor to the Tennessee masters of rock, is located in Jackson.

 For those who have an interest in sports, Jackson has something for you too!
-Jackson is known for The West Tenn Diamond Jaxx.
-Not only is that a local minor league baseball team, but they are also affiliated with the Seattle Mariners.
+Jackson is known for The West Tenn Diamond Jaxx, a local minor league baseball team which is also affiliated with the Seattle Mariners.

 Distance: 199 miles